ferocia/pipelite-public/README.md

 Given the above disclaimer it should hopefully be apparent that this code is all hackey as hell, and held together with bubblegum, hopes, and a fist-full of dreams (so don’t judge me if you read the code!). :)

-That said, it all works and works pretty damn well most of the time(see pics below), and looks pretty awesome.
+That said, it all works and works pretty damn well most of the time (see pics above), and looks pretty awesome.

 So why open source this?
 I dunno, why not?
 Really though it’s mostly because [@joho](https://github.com/joho) rightly [called me out for being a secretive jerk](https://twitter.com/johnbarton/status/743736597074456576).